fhopeman/puresec-handler-signal/README.md

 ## Usage
 Firstly, clone the repository to your rasbperry pi and change the directory to the created folder.
 To setup the microservice, you can use the `./bin/setupServer.sh` script to install npm, node and other dependencies which are mandatory.
 If you run `grunt` successfully and all tests passing, you are ready to start the wiring.

 I'm using a standard LED which is turned on if a high value is given to the gpio pin (default pin is 7).
 A high value will be send to the pin, if the handler receives a message from the master to handle an alarm.
+The easiest wiring is the following: pin 7 -> LED -> resistor (e.g. 470 Ohm) -> 3.3V

 Run the following command to start the microservice:
 `node src/app.js`